WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.4.4 =
+Definitely upgrade if you are running WordPress 3.5 or 3.6.

 = 1.4.3 =
 Improved compatibility with earlier versions of PHP.